 “Simple” + “ideas” mobile queries have grown by over 60% over the last two years.

 60% of smartphone users have contacted a business directly using the click to call option.

 (Think With Google, 2019)

 27% of the global online population is using voice search on mobile.

 The average click-through rate for branded keywords in the number 1 position is 43.26%.

 57% of B2B marketers stated that SEO generates more leads than any other marketing initiative.

-PPC Protect Click Fraud Infographic
+Check Out Our Click Fraud Infographic